Aus Lights on the River Program Update

-Due to extreme heat forecasted for Australia Day, Monday 26 January, the evening program, Aus Lights on the River has been cancelled.
+Due to extreme heat forecasted for Australia Day, Monday 26 January, the evening program, Aus Lights on the River and Aus Lights Parade has been cancelled.

 Mourning in the Morning Ceremony will go ahead as planned.
 We encourage everyone to come together for this important First Nations-led ceremony.